hayeseoin/actions-and-ghcr-test-wip/README.md

-# actions-and-ghcr-test-wip
+# Github Actions and GHCR

-Testing github actions and GHCR
+Exploring pushing containers to GHCR as with Github actions.